Piraeus: The Ferry Port of Athens

 However, Piraeus has much to offer the visitor and has advantages as an overnight stay, at least, before embarking on the islands.

-For travelers arriving by plane, the airport bus to Piraeus (Number X96) leaves from just outside the Athens International Airport doors, offers a 24-hour service, departing every 30 minutes.
+For travelers arriving by plane, the airport bus to Piraeus (Number X96) leaves from just outside the Athens International Airport doors and offers a 24-hour service, departing every 30 minutes.

 The cost is currently €6.00.
 There are several stops: drivers will advise on the best for particular hotels.

-If you are a passenger of a cruise ship and you want to get a tour in Athens, please read our detailed guide about the Port of Piraeus.
+If you are a passenger on a cruise ship and you want to get a tour of Athens, please read our detailed guide about the Port of Piraeus.

 Availability of Budget Hotels in Piraeus